 - Assess: In other words, “know what you own” by assessing your portfolio exposure to fossil fuels and companies with large carbon reserves.

 - Evaluate: Take a close look at the feasibility of investment solutions, including any factors that may limit implementation options; for example, existing exposure to illiquid alternatives or comingled funds.

 - Define: Consider your overall climate change and fossil fuel aware objectives, then to integrate these goals into the overall investment strategy.

 - Implement: For individual investments this can take the form of an investment plan—or, for institutional clients, an Investment Policy Statement.
 This step helps to clarify and formalize the investor’s priorities, risk tolerance, return objectives and time horizon.

-Ultimately, the goal is to develop a long-term investment plan which seeks to achieve both the desired climate- and fossil fuel-aware goals and financial objectives.
+Ultimately, the goal is to develop a long-term investment plan that seeks to achieve both the desired climate- and fossil-fuel-aware goals and financial objectives.

 With the support of a Morgan Stanley Financial Advisor, Private Wealth Advisor or Institutional Consultant, investors can take actionable steps toward understanding their exposure and the impact of climate change and fossil fuels on their portfolios and shifting their investments toward building a more resource efficient economy.

 This is an edited excerpt from Morgan Stanley Wealth Management’s primer, “Climate Change and Fossil Fuel Aware Investing: Risk, Opportunities and a Roadmap for Investors.”
 For more information on Investing with Impact, talk with your Morgan Stanley Financial Advisor, or use the locator below to find a Financial Advisor near you.